rubengmurray/joi-schema-to-file/README.md

 ### joi-schema-to-file

-Take a JavaScript object and generate a joi schema, outputted into a file.
+Take a JavaScript object and ouput a joi schema to a file and / or the terminal.

-Wraps the functionality of the `joi-machine` npm package and outputs in a more readable / usable format.
+Wraps the functionality of the `joi-machine` npm package.

 ## Install
 ```